Why Your Phone Keeps Dropping Calls and How to Fix It

 - Something you may not think of is to check if you’re on Airplane Mode.
 Even if it shows you’re not, try switching it on and off again–maybe a few times.
 This can help get calls working again.

 - Turn your phone off when you go to bed.
-Most people rarely turn their phones off at all, just recharging them when the power gets low, but a phone that never turns off could have a full cache memory.
+Most people rarely turn their phones off at all, just recharging them when the power gets low.
+But a phone that never turns off could have a full cache memory.
 By turning it off, it will force some things to close and free up some space.
 After a few nights of this, your phone may be working much better.

 4) Activate your Caller ID.
 Another non-intuitive solution here: if you go to Settings, then Phone, then Show My Caller ID, this might fix the problem.